New Counterexamples to Min-Oo's Conjecture via Tunnels

-The interaction of positive scalar curvature and stable minimal surfaces has been a fruitful investigation in Riemannian geometry.
-The positive mass theorem is a landmark result in this direction.
-It says: if an asymptotically flat Riemannian manifold has nonnegative scalar curvature, then the mass of the manifold is nonnegative.
-Moreover, the mass is equal to zero if and only if the manifold is isometric to Euclidean space.
-The positive mass theorem was first proven for dimensions less than or equal to seven by Schoen and Yau \cite{SY} via minimal surface techniques.
-Using spinors, Witten \cite{W} proved the positive mass theorem in all dimensions for spin manifolds.
-Recently, there have been new proofs of the positive mass theorem (see: \cite{AMO}, \cite{BKKS}, \cite{HI}, \cite{L}, \cite{Mi}).
 Other related rigidity phenomena, involving positive scalar curvature and minimal surfaces, have been studied by Carlotto, Chodosh, and Eichmair \cite{CCE}.
-For example, the only asymptotically flat three-dimensional manifold $(M^3,g)$ with nonnegative scalar curvature that contains a complete non-compact embedded surface $S$ which is a (component of the) boundary of some properly embedded full-dimensional submanifold of $(M^3, g)$ and is area-minimizing under compactly supported deformations is Euclidean $\bR^3$; moreover, $S$ is a flat plane.
+For example, the only asymptotically flat three-dimensional Riemannian manifold with nonnegative scalar curvature that contains a complete non-compact embedded surface $S$ which is a (component of the) boundary of some properly embedded full-dimensional submanifold and is area-minimizing under compactly supported deformations is Euclidean $\bR^3$.
+Moreover, $S$ is a flat plane.
 Now, this result should be compared with a special case of a localized gluing construction of Carlotto and Schoen \cite{CS}.
-For a nice discussion of the topic see the article of Chru\'{s}ciel \cite{Ch}.
+For a nice discussion of the topic, see the article of Chru\'{s}ciel \cite{Ch}.
 The general construction allows for localized solutions to the vacuum Einstein constraint equations and, roughly, states that one can construct asymptotically flat initial data sets that have positive ADM mass but are trivial outside a cone of a given angle.
 In particular, one can construct a metric on $\bR^3$ that is asymptotically flat, scalar flat, and is Euclidean on $\bR^2\times (0,\infty)$, but is not the Euclidean metric on $\bR^3$.